PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

             Projection Stage
             ^^^
             PCPO provides a selection reference for distance measures: if the projection is defined in the parameter space, :math:`L2` norm projection is selected, while if the projection is defined in the probability space, KL divergence projection is better.
-            This can be approximated through the second order expansion.
+            This can be approximated through the second-order expansion.
             Again, PCPO linearize the cost constraint at :math:`\pi_{k}`.
             This gives the following update for the projection step: